Headache During Pregnancy: Types, Causes, And Treatment

 Image: Shutterstock

-• These headaches are common in early pregnancy and are caused by a runny nose and nasal congestion (8).
+• Sinusitis during pregnancy is one of the common reasons for these headaches and is characerized by a runny nose and nasal congestion (8).

 • The symptoms of sinus headaches include facial pain and swelling, bad taste in the mouth, fever, mucus discharge, severe pain in the forehead and cheekbones, increase in pain with head movement, and fullness in the ears (6).